polettix/skfold/README.md

 >  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 >  See the License for the specific language governing permissions and
 >  limitations under the License.
+>
+>  Dedicated to the loving memory of my mother.